Dick Ellis: Post World War II intelligence career and death

 Ellis enjoyed 'a close and cooperative contact with various officials of the Office of Strategic Services, which has been of incalculable assistance to [the OSS]’.

-His official citation, signed by President Truman, read: ‘Citation for the Legion of Merit, Degree of Officer.
+His official citation, signed by President Truman, said: ‘Citation for the Legion of Merit, Degree of Officer.
 Colonel Charles Howard Ellis, O.B.E., British Army, performed outstanding services for the United States from August 1941 to May 1945.
-He gave unreservedly of his talent and wealth of information toward the development of certain of our intelligence organizations and methods.
+He gave unreservedly of his talent and wealth of information towards the development of certain of our intelligence organizations and methods.
 His enthusiastic interest, superior foresight and diplomacy were responsible in large measure for the success of highly important operations and to furtherance of Anglo-American cooperation.’

 At MI6, Ellis was promoted to Chief Controller Pacific (Far East and the Americas), making him, in the words of Fink, 'effectively one of the most powerful intelligence agents in the world, with responsibility for North and South America and those regional hotbeds of communism, East Asia and South-East Asia'.
 Pincher said Ellis 'became No. 3 in the entire secret service hierarchy, controlling its activities in about half the world’.
 Ellis also headed MI6's Combined Intelligence Far East, based in Singapore and Hong Kong.

 In the late 1940s Ellis went to Australia on behalf of MI6 and helped found the Australian Secret Intelligence Service.
 Ellis retired from MI6 in 1953 and accepted a two-year contract with the Australian Security Intelligence Organisation to act as a liaison between the Australian intelligence services and MI6.
 The same year he was awarded the CMG and TD.
 However Ellis returned to England on 11 February 1954.
 In August 1954 Ellis married his third wife, Alexandra Wood, and moved to Eastbourne, East Sussex.

 He continued visiting Australia throughout the 1950s, '60s and '70s, primarily working on books, pamphlets and journal articles, with two unpublished manuscripts (Anglo-American Collaboration in Intelligence and Security: Notes for Documentation and The Two Bills: Mission Accomplished) forming the basis for H. Montgomery Hyde's The Quiet Canadian (1962) and William Stevenson's A Man Called Intrepid (1976).
 The latter book featured a foreword by Ellis.
 During the 1960s and into the '70s Ellis also worked as an officer for the International Documentary Centre (Interdoc), a Europe-based anti-communist organisation.
 In 1970 he was awarded the Sir Percy Sykes Memorial Medal from the Royal Society for Asian Affairs.
 His third wife, Alexandra Wood, died the same year.
 Ellis remarried again, to his fourth wife, Joyce Hatten, in 1973.

 On 5 July 1975 Ellis, aged 80, died in Eastbourne.